Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/contract/separate-ways.md

 in cases where the teams are unwilling or unable to collaborate.

 We’ll look at a few of them here:

+### Separate Ways

+It’s less expensive to duplicate particular functionality than to collaborate and integrate it.

 ## Communication Issues